TTSurya/Multi-Exchange-Arbitrage-Detection-Engine/README.md

 w_1+w_2+\dots+w_n < 0
 ```

-A profitable arbitrage cycle becomes a negative cycle in the graph.
+A profitable arbitrage cycle therefore appears as a negative cycle in the graph, allowing Bellman-Ford to detect it efficiently.

 ---